scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

   - **SCION constraints**:

     - This field MUST be non-empty.
-    - SCION implementations MUST ONLY use the “UTF8String” value type for all attributes (including the SCION-specific attribute `ISD-AS number`).

   - **Additional conditions and remarks**: All SCION implementations MUST support the additional SCION-specific attribute `ISD-AS number`.
 For details, see [](#issuer) and [](#isd-as-nr).

 - `validity` field: Defines the validity period of the certificate.

   - **SCION constraints**: All certificates MUST have a well-defined expiration date.
-Certificates with a generalized time value are not valid and MUST be rejected.
+GeneralizedTime value "99991231235959Z" MUST not be used.
   - **Additional conditions and remarks**: SCION recommends a specific maximum validity period for each type of certificate.
 For details, see [](#formal).
 SCION implementations SHOULD adopt these values.

 - `subject` field: Defines the entity that owns the certificate.